simon741/edu-devcamp/HOL/HOL0/README.md

 >
 > Use the account created in exercise 1 for **all the following exercises and hands-on labs!**
 >
-> To register for a free trial use an e-mail address and a phone number that has **not been used for a free trial** yet!&#x1F53A;
+> To register for a free trial use an e-mail address and a phone number that has **not been used for a free trial** yet! &#x1F53A;

 [Back to top](#content)